What Causes Boat Accidents?

 NO FEES UNLESS WE WIN!

 While there are regulations and rules in place to protect the safety of passengers and boat operators, they cannot prevent all accidents from happening.
-According to the US Coast Guard1, the most common causes of boating accidents include:
+According to the U.S. Coast Guard1, the most common causes of boating accidents include:

 All boat operators should understand the basics of boating, including how to handle emergencies, admiralty law, and navigation rules.
 Safely operating a water vessel means taking the time to consider all factors involved while out on the water.